Equality, Diversity and Inclusion (EDI) at KWS

 Equality, Diversity and Inclusion Events and Celebration Calendar

 Throughout the academic year, as a school, we will be recognising, learning, actively participating and celebrating important aspects of our school community.
-We will do these by: form time activities, assemblies, whole school events, family led celebrations, charity events.
+We will do these by: form time activities, assemblies, whole school events, family led celebrations and charity events.

 - Create a safe space for conversations around equity, diversity, and inclusion